© 2022 All rights reserved

 16.10-17.00 Virtual and in person networking

-Global Lead Financial Services, Accenture Security
+Global Cybersecurity Leader for Financial Services, Accenture

 Fabio leads Accenture’s Security practice for FS industry in Europe and ICEG.
 He has more than 20 years’ experience in technology and cybersecurity, working mainly for financial institutions and telcos, with a career trajectory started in strategic consulting boutiques, moving to Big4, and finally landing in Accenture.
 This has contributed to shape a “lateral” way of thinking with the ability to understand different point of views and to manage complex challenges with a broader set of skills and capabilities.
 He has in his working experience twice supported a security market leading start-up with sustainable multi years two digits growth in terms of revenues and team size.
 He likes complexity, moreover the one hidden in human interactions of large organizations and is energized by people coaching and growth aimed in letting people’s talents flourish in a natural way as an outcome of an inclusive way of being and living.
 Fabio has earned a master’s degrees in Telecommunication Engineering from Politecnico di Milano (University of Milan) and a master in Cybersecurity from Cefriel (Milan).
 He likes swimming and is passionate about baking and white art.